geneontology/geneontology.github.io/_docs/contributing-go.md

 ---

 # Contributing GO Annotations
-While most GO annotations are produced by members of the [GO Consortium](/docs/go-consortium/), we welcome feedback as well as annotations from the research community.
+Most GO annotations are produced by members of the [GO Consortium](/docs/go-consortium/), but we also welcome annotations by research groups and researchers.

-## Suggesting revisions for existing annotations
-Researchers who notice either missing or inaccurate annotations for a gene or a GO term can send this information to the GO ontology consortium.

-###  Gather all necessary information
-- Paper citation (PMID if available)
-- A description of the issue
-- A suggestion for a solution, if possible.
- * Write a new issue on the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues){:target="blank"} to request that our curators review each gene or protein.
-Include:

-### Communicate with the GO ontology editors
-You can use the [GO-annotation GitHub tracker](https://github.com/geneontology/go-annotation/issues).
-Information about how to create an account and use the GitHub repository can  be found [here](/docs/how-to-submit-requests/).
-Alternatively, you can [contact the GO helpdesk](http://help.geneontology.org/) with your request.

-### Creating a GitHub ticket
-+ Go to the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues){:target="blank"}.
-+ Click on the green 'New Issue' button.
-+ Enter the subject of your request in the 'Title' field, which will be your queue to find the issue from the list of requests.
-+ Enter details of your request in the 'Leave a Comment' box (see 'Gather all necessary information' section above).
-+ Press the 'Submit new issue' button at the bottom of the box.

-## Contributing New GO Annotations
+## How to contribute new GO annotations

-Research groups who wish to generate GO annotations, for instance new annotations for genes of a species that is not currently annotated in  GO, annotating specific genes for a given biological research domain, can contribute these annotations to the GO database.
+Research groups who wish to generate GO annotations for any project (annotating a species that is not currently included in the GO, or annotating genes for a specific field of expertise) can contribute these annotations to the GO database.

+If none of the following apply to your group, [contact the GO Helpdesk](http://help.geneontology.org/) to discuss the best approach for preparing your annotations.

 ### Contribute annotations from large-scale datasets
  If you work on a previously unannotated organism, or your research group has a specific research expertise that could be used to produce GO annotations:

  * [Contact the GOC](http://help.geneontology.org/) to discuss the best approach for your annotations and to ensure you are the only group working on your organism.
 If you would be interested in taking ownership for an organism with outdated annotations, we can help you find the right people to contact as well.